 Take the lead and help your family live life in the moment

-Every toddler will have a different experience with Dravet syndrome, so it’s important to become familiar with your child’s individual needs and to design a lifestyle around them.
+Every baby will have a different experience with Dravet syndrome, so it’s important to become familiar with your child’s individual needs and to design a lifestyle around them.
 Building routines and helping reduce the risk of seizures are top priorities.

 Not actual patients

 Meeting the challenges of Dravet syndrome

 Dravet syndrome and its management have an impact on almost every aspect of life, complicating simple daily activities and making spontaneous plans difficult.